LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-18-rustlings-move-semantics.md

 When we look at the function signature of the `fill_vec`, it takes one parameter(`vec`) as a `Vec<i32>`.
 Notice there is no borrowing(`&`) happening here.

-When you pass argument to the function like this, argument will be `copy` or `move` from the original value.
+When you pass an argument to a function like this, an argument will be `copy` or `move` from the original value.
 If it is *moved*, the ownership goes to the **function**.
 So original variable cannot be used after the invocation.

 It's a bit confusing matter and I won't go further about this.<br>
 So please check [Ways Variables and Data Interact: Clone] if you feel lost.

-So how we suppose to handle this issue?<br>
+So how are we suppose to handle this issue?<br>
 When you run `rustlings hint move_semantics2`, you will get 3 different ways to fix this.

 1. Make another, separate version of the data that's in `vec0` and pass that